JayGreentreelive/lifechurch/talkitover/_posts/2016-01-28-dangerous-prayers-3.md

 * What will be your first step of obedience to His call this week?
 * Read the _Dangerous Prayers_ Bible Plan. [go2.lc/dangerous](http://go2.lc/dangerous)
-* How can you answer God’s call at Life.Church?
-For serving opportunities, visit [www.life.church/serving](http://www.life.church/serving/)
+* How can you answer God’s call at Thursday Church?
+For serving opportunities, visit [www.Thursday Church/serving](http://www.Thursday Church/serving/)

 * * *

 _Want the Talk It Over guide emailed to you each week?
-Make it happen at [go2.lc/emailme](http://info.life.church/talkitover)_
+Make it happen at [go2.lc/emailme](http://info.Thursday Church/talkitover)_